 One of the opening ads for the launch of Big Biba, the plan of the third floor inspired the eagle logo for the Men and Boys department.

 Wardrobes used as display units around the perimeter of the men's department.

 The central counter on the third floor, a series of black marble plinths, walnut-veneered display units and bronze fittings were retained from the original Derry & Toms shop fit.

 All images scanned by Sweet Jane from Welcome to Big Biba by Steven Thomas and Alwyn W Turner and The Biba Experience by Alwyn W Turner.
-Except for * the Biba boots which are courtesy of Lady *Godivas* Operation Ebay Shop.
-Illustrations by Kasia Charko.
+Except for the photograph of the Biba boots which are courtesy of Lady *Godivas* Operation Ebay Shop.
+All Illustrations by Kasia Charko.

 The highly recommended Kasia Charko blog can be found here, a must read for anyone interested in a unique behind the scenes look at the launch of the Big Biba department store.
 The Kasia Charko website can be found here.